X16Community/x16-rom/README.md

 	* Calling POKE with pointer functions such as `POKE <address>,POINTER(<var>)` should now work properly inline.
 Prior to this change, the expression in the second argument could corrupt the POKE pointer.
 	* The splash screen warns if you're using known buggy VERA version 0.3.3.
 	* BASIC can now tokenize keywords with lowercase letters in ISO mode.
+	* The detected CPU type is now shown in the output of the `HELP` command.
 * MATH:
 	* Implement VAL_1 in the FP library.
 This singular routine requires all of BASIC zeropage to be intact ($A9-$FF), not just shared BASIC/MATH zeropage ($A9-$D3). [irmen]
 * GRAPH